capnproto/capnproto/doc/encoding.md

     For each field of the struct, ordered by field number {
         If the field is a pointer {
             Add it to the end of the pointer section.
-        } else if the data section layout so far includes padding large enough and properly-aligned to hold this field {
+        } else if the data section layout so far includes properly-aligned padding large enough to hold this field {
             Replace the padding space with the new field, preferring to put the field as close to the beginning of the section as possible.